Nisse - Origins of a Server Library

 Why

-I admire the Javascript/NodeJS model that makes it (relatively) easy for beginners to quickly and intuitively build simple working web based applications.
-The ability to build these simple web apps is a great teaching platform that has allowed easy experimentation by beginners and thus provide them with a platform to learn new skills that are easy to demonstrate to friends (The "Look what I have built" word of month).
+I admire the Javascript/NodeJS model that makes it (relatively) easy for beginners to quickly and intuitively build simple working web-based applications.
+The ability to quickly create and deploy simple web apps is a great teaching platform that has allowed easy experimentation by beginners and thus provides them with a platform to learn new skills that are easy to demonstrate to friends (The Look what I have built, word of the month).

 How